IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ===================  ===============================================================================================================  ======
 Header               Description
 ===================  ===============================================================================================================  ======
-LineType             Line type {AC, DC, Transformer, Converter}
-Switching            The transmission line is able to switch on/off                                                                   Yes/No
 InitialPeriod        Initial period (year) when the unit is installed or can be installed, if candidate                               Year
 FinalPeriod          Final   period (year) when the unit is installed or can be installed, if candidate                               Year
-Voltage              Line voltage (e.g., 400, 220 kV, 220/400 kV if transformer).
-Used only for plotting purposes                     kV
 Length               Line length (only used for reporting purposes).
 If not defined, computed as 1.1 times the geographical distance  km
-LossFactor           Transmission losses equal to the line flow times this factor                                                     p.u.
-Resistance           Resistance (not used in this version)                                                                            p.u.
-Reactance            Reactance.
-Lines must have a reactance different from 0 to be considered                                         p.u.
-Susceptance          Susceptance (not used in this version)                                                                           p.u.
-AngMax               Maximum angle difference (not used in this version)                                                              º
-AngMin               Minimum angle difference (not used in this version)                                                              º
-Tap                  Tap changer (not used in this version)                                                                           p.u.
-Converter            Converter station (not used in this version)                                                                     Yes/No
 TTC                  Total transfer capacity (maximum permissible thermal load) in forward  direction.
-Static line rating             MW
+Static line rating             tH2
 TTCBck               Total transfer capacity (maximum permissible thermal load) in backward direction.
-Static line rating             MW
+Static line rating             tH2
 SecurityFactor       Security factor to consider approximately N-1 contingencies.
 NTC = TTC x SecurityFactor                          p.u.
 FixedInvestmentCost  Overnight investment (capital and fixed O&M) cost                                                                M€
 FixedChargeRate      Fixed-charge rate to annualize the overnight investment cost                                                     p.u.
 BinaryInvestment     Binary line/circuit investment decision                                                                          Yes/No
 InvestmentLo         Lower bound of investment decision                                                                               p.u.
 InvestmentUp         Upper bound of investment decision                                                                               p.u.
-SwOnTime             Minimum switch-on time                                                                                           h
-SwOffTime            Minimum switch-off time                                                                                          h
 ===================  ===============================================================================================================  ======

-Depending on the voltage lines are plotted with different colors (orange < 200 kV, 200 < green < 350 kV, 350 < red < 500 kV, 500 < orange < 700 kV, blue > 700 kV).

 If there is no data for TTCBck, i.e., TTCBck is left empty or is equal to 0, it is substituted by the TTC in the code.
 Internally, all the TTC and TTCBck values below 2.5e-5 times the maximum system demand of each area will be converted into 0 by the model.

-Reactance can take a negative value as a result of the approximation of three-winding transformers.
-No Kirchhoff's second law disjunctive constraint is formulated for a circuit with negative reactance.

 Those lines with fixed cost > 0 are considered candidate and can be installed or not.